lsimediasarl/MultiProperties/README.md

 # MultiProperties
 Netbeans implementation of the very useful Eclipse plugin "Multiproperties" by Krisztián Zsolt Sallai.

-The original Eclipse plugin can be found here https://github.com/skazsi/multiproperties
+The original Eclipse plugin can be found here [Eclipe plugin](https://github.com/skazsi/multiproperties)

 The files written by the eclipse plugin (*.multiproperties) can be edited under netbeans using this plugin.